Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Experiments

-Figure~\ref{exp:Joint} shows the comparison results using 2ch/3ch observations.
+Figure~\ref{exp:Joint} shows the results using 2-ch/3-ch observations.
 In all cases, the joint optimization largely outperformed the separate optimization.
-In particular, the joint optimization with {\IVAconv} ($(I,J)=(1,1)$) even outperformed the performance of the separate optimization with {\swIVAconv} ($(I,J)=(2,2)$) for 3-ch observation.
+The joint optimization with {\IVAconv} ($(I,J)=(1,1)$) even outperformed the separate optimization with {\swIVAconv} ($(I,J)=(2,2)$) for a 3-ch observation.